zenkay/bigdata-ecosystem/public/githubreadme.md

 * [Nextflow](http://www.nextflow.io) - Dataflow oriented toolkit for parallel and distributed computational pipelines.
 * [Nokia Disco](http://discoproject.org/) - MapReduce framework developed by Nokia.
 * [Oryx](http://oryx.io/) - is a realization of the lambda architecture built on Apache Spark and Apache Kafka, but with specialization for real-time large scale machine learning.
+* [Pachyderm](http://pachyderm.io/) - lets you store and analyze your data using containers..
 * [Parsely Streamparse](https://github.com/Parsely/streamparse) - streamparse lets you run Python code against real-time streams of data.
 It also integrates Python smoothly with Apache Storm..
 * [PigPen](https://github.com/Netflix/PigPen) - PigPen is map-reduce for Clojure, or distributed Clojure.
 It compiles to Apache Pig, but you don't need to know much about Pig to use it.
 * [Pinterest Pinlater](http://engineering.pinterest.com/post/91288882494/pinlater-an-asynchronous-job-execution-system) - asynchronous job execution system.